-- 2. The Governor, by proclamation: - (a) May convene the Legislature for a special session not to exceed 20 calendar days in accordance with section 9 of article 5 of this constitution. - (b) Shall convene the Legislature for a special session not to exceed 20 calendar days not later than 45 calendar days after receipt of a petition by two-thirds of the members elected to each House calling for a special session and setting forth the topics for consideration during the special session.
-If the Legislature is convened for a special session pursuant to this paragraph, the Governor may add to the list of topics to be considered by the Legislature during that special session. - 3.
-The Governor shall submit: - (a) In odd-numbered years, the proposed executive budget; and - (b) In even-numbered years, any proposed appropriations or proposed revisions to the executive budget, to the Legislature not later than [14] 30 calendar days before the commencement of each regular session.

-[Sec.]
-Sec.
-33. The members of the Legislature shall receive for their services, a compensation to be fixed by law and paid out of the public treasury, for [not to exceed 60 days] each calendar day of service during any regular session of the legislature and [not to exceed 20 days] during any special session convened by the governor; but no increase of such compensation shall take effect during the term for which the members of either house shall have been elected Provided, that an appropriation may be made for the payment of such actual expenses as members of the Legislature may incur for postage, express charges, newspapers and stationery not exceeding the sum of Sixty dollars for any general or special session to each member; and Furthermore Provided, that the Speaker of the Assembly, and Lieutenant Governor, as President of the Senate, shall each, during the time of their actual attendance as such presiding officers receive an additional allowance of two dollars per diem.

-42 And be it further
+-3-1 calendar day is void, unless the legislative action is conducted 2 during a special session convened by the Governor.
+3. or petition.
+3 4 2.
+The Governor shall submit: 5 (a) In odd-numbered years, the proposed executive budget ; and 6 7 years, (b) In even-numbered proposed any 8 appropriations or proposed revisions to the executive 9 budget, 10 to the Legislature not later than [14] 21 calendar days before 11 the commencement of each regular session.
+And be it further 12 13 RESOLVED, That Section 33 of Article 4 of the Nevada 14 Constitution be amended to read as follows: [Sec:] Sec.
+33. The members of the Legislature shall 15 receive for their services, a compensation to be fixed by law 16 and paid out of the public treasury, for not to exceed 60 days 17 during any regular session of the legislature conducted 18 19 during odd-numbered years, not to exceed 45 days during 20 any regular session of the legislature conducted during even-numbered years and not to exceed 20 days during any 21 22 special session; [convened by the governor;] but no increase 23 of such compensation shall take effect during the term for 24 which the members of either house shall have been elected 25 Provided, that an appropriation may be made for the payment 26 of such actual expenses as members of the Legislature may 27 incur for postage, express charges, newspapers and stationery 28 not exceeding the sum of Sixty dollars for any general or 29 special session to each member; and Furthermore Provided, 30 that the Speaker of the Assembly, and Lieutenant Governor, 31 as President of the Senate, shall each, during the time of their 32 actual attendance as such presiding officers receive an additional allowance of two dollars per diem.
+33 And be it further 34 35 36

-43 RESOLVED, That section 9 of article 5 of the constitution of the State of Nevada be amended to read as follows:
+RESOLVED, That Section 9 of Article 5 of the Nevada Constitution be amended to read as follows: